Kids' Breathing Retraining

 The Buteyko Breathing Technique is an alternative approach and is not the practice of medicine, psychology, or a form of psychotherapy, nor is it a substitute for seeking medical or psychological advice from an appropriate professional health-care provider.
 We want to make the important distinction between using the Buteyko Breathing Technique for health and well-being and the practice of medicine, psychology or any other licensed health-care profession.

-We will work with families with children as young as 4 using the principles of the Buteyko Breathing Technique.
+We work with families with children as young as 4.

-While we can't provide guarantees, the training gives children the opportunity to learn to clear their nose and start breathing through it rather than their mouth, then learn simple breathing exercises that can increase their respiratory strength.
-These are similar exercises taught to music students and athletes.
+While we can't provide guarantees, Phase 1 of the training is designed to help children clear their nose, close their mouth and start nasal breathing.
+Phase 2 teaches simple breathing exercises that can increase their respiratory strength.

-Reasons for kids to learn Healthy Breathing Habits based on Buteyko Breathing
+Reasons for kids to learn Healthy Breathing Habits:

-- Exercises to physically restore their breathing to a natural healthy pattern while it's easy to do, before any imbalance gets too set.
+- It's easier to restore their breathing to a natural healthy pattern early, before any imbalance gets too set.

 - Possibly better sleep.